Danish-Osahan/CurrencyX/README.md

 - Async Storage: A library for storing and retrieving data asynchronously in the app.
 - FusionCharts: A JavaScript charting library for creating interactive and visually appealing charts.
 - Font Awesome: A library of scalable vector icons for enhancing the app's design and user interface.
+- CurrencyConverter Api : A rapid api library used for currency conversion.
+- FastForex : A library used for getting exchange rates between two currencies.
+- react-native-picker : A package used for implementing picker in React Native.

 ## Usage